meet-projects/Y1-Summer-Labs/4.1 Day 4, Morning, Functions/README.md

 5. Now let's pretend you are a wizard and you want to place a spell on each of the parrots so that they speak with letter cases swapped.
 How would you do that?

-6.The spell has been broken and everyone is speaking normally again.
+6. The spell has been broken and everyone is speaking normally again.
 The parrots are really excited about it though - make them shout in all caps!

 ##### Great job on completing the bonus problems section!